iterative/dvc.org/content/docs/user-guide/how-to/run-dvc-on-windows.md

 ## POSIX-like command line experience

 The regular Command Prompt (`cmd`) in Windows will most likely not help you use DVC effectively, or follow the examples in our docs.
-Please avoid it.
+Make sure to avoid it.
 There's no perfect solution, but here are some ideas:

 - [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) with